Light Trespass – When is it objectionable and what you can do about it?

-The Obtrusive Lighting Committee of the Illumination Engineering Society of North America, performed a study of this question in which a collection of volunteers were asked to rate a number of lighting scenarios, (IESNA TM-11-00).
-While, predictably there was a range of responses among the participants, the committee established guidelines for objectionable spill lighting based on levels that the average participant found to be “Very objectionable” – level 4 on a five point scale.
+The Obtrusive Lighting Committee of the Illumination Engineering Society of North America performed a study of this question in which a collection of volunteers were asked to rate a number of lighting scenarios, (IESNA TM-11-00).
+While predictably there was a range of responses among the participants, the committee established guidelines for objectionable spill lighting based on levels that the average participant found to be “Very objectionable” – level 4 on a five point scale.

 What is deemed objectionable naturally depends, in part, on the ambient lighting level of the setting.
-Accordingly, guidelines were set for four different conditions ranging from intrinsically dark landscapes, such as national park (E1) through to dense urban areas with commercial activity and high levels of night time activity (E4).
+Accordingly, guidelines were set for four different conditions ranging from intrinsically dark landscapes, such as a national park (E1) through to dense urban areas with commercial activity and high levels of nighttime activity (E4).
 Between these extremes, low ambient light levels such as one might find in rural and suburban areas were classified as (E2) and medium levels, such as urban residential areas (E3).

 It is a simple matter to determine whether this guideline is being exceeded, by taking a reading at the property line using a suitable light meter.